What SMS Number is Right for You? Local vs. Toll-Free vs. Short Codes

 Ultimately, the correct number depends on your organization’s priorities, resources, and scale.
 This extensive list of pros and cons shows that every number has advantages and disadvantages.
 We can still make some recommendations.

-Small businesses and startup-sized companies benefit from local numbers as long as they don’t require sending many texts simultaneously.
-Local is cost-effective, reliable, and easy to use.
+Small businesses and startup-sized companies benefit from 10DLC as long as they don’t require sending many texts simultaneously.
+10DLC is cost-effective, reliable, and easy to use.
 It’s also a good choice for beginners to SMS; their low cost makes them well-suited for the role.

 Meanwhile, toll-free numbers are great for almost any company due to their versatility.
-They cost a little more than local numbers, but they provide various benefits.
+They cost a little more than 10DLC, but they provide various benefits.
 However, their unpredictably long verification process may make them frustrating for eager newcomers.

 Short codes are the best option for SMS-reliant companies who need to take advantage of everything texting offers.
 With its peerlessly fast speed, it’s a welcome addition to any large organization conversing with an equally large audience.
 Unfortunately, their high-cost and slow-verification speed makes them inaccessible to some organizations.